-The Student Health Association runs the Student Health Association Assistance Fund (Charity no. 253984 – est.1967).
+The Student Health Association runs the Student Enablement Fund (est.1967).
 The fund helps students with disabilities to keep up with their studies.
 The maximum amount of each award is £500 and students must be involved in higher education on a full-time or nearly full-time basis.

-We expect students to apply for the Disabled Students Allowance before applying to the Student Health Association Assistance Fund.
+We expect students to apply for the Disabled Students Allowance before applying to the Student Enablement Fund.

 - You must first consult the Disabled Students Allowance web site to see if you are eligible to apply for Disabled Students Allowance.

-- If you are, then you must apply for Disabled Students Allowance and wait for the outcome before you can apply for a Student Health Association Assistance Fund bursary.
+- If you are, then you must apply for Disabled Students Allowance and wait for the outcome before you can apply for a Student Enablement Fund bursary.

 - Students who are disabled but are not entitled to Disabled Students Allowance (either because they are ineligible or because they have been refused) are more likely to receive an award from the Student Disability Assistance Fund than students who are entitled to Disabled Students Allowance.